HelloKevin07/HelloKevin07.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Kai Huang, currently a fourth-year Ph.D. student at the Department of Electrical and Computer Engineering, [University of Pittsburgh](https://www.pitt.edu/).
+Hi, I am Kai Huang /kaɪ hʊʌŋ/, currently a fourth-year Ph.D. student at the Department of Electrical and Computer Engineering, [University of Pittsburgh](https://www.pitt.edu/).
 My advisor is Dr. [Wei Gao](https://sites.pitt.edu/~weigao/), who leads the Mobile Systems & Networking Lab.
 My research interests include on-device AI, AI for systems, and AI-assisted wireless communication systems.
+I like reading and jogging.
+I used to be good at [sketch](https://en.wikipedia.org/wiki/Sketch_(drawing)).

 Education
 ======